Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 - DeepSeek V3.1 (open source, MIT license).
 We'll run this one on [OpenRouter](https://openrouter.ai/).
 - Qwen3 Coder 480B A35B (open source, Apache 2.0 license), by Alibaba.
 We'll also run this one on OpenRouter.

 The first one is the one that everyone knows.
 It's unfortunate that for many, it's also where their awareness of LLMs ends.
-Many people are unware of open source alternatives - let's change that!
+Many people don't even know that alternatives exist - let's change that!

-## Putting LLMs to the test!
+## Putting LLMs to the test

 Here's a summary of the LLMs' results, as of December 26, 2025:

 ### Task 1

-- ChatGPT: correct!
+- GPT: correct!
 - Deepseek: correct!
 - Qwen: correct!

-Nothing much to say here, the SQL they produce is valid and correct.
+OK, this one was too easy for them.
+Let's move on to the harder ones.

 ### Task 2

-- ChatGPT: incorrect!
+- GPT: incorrect!
 - Deepseek: incorrect!
 - Qwen: incorrect!